Vyacheslav Ivanov (poet): Early life

-Born in Moscow, Ivanov graduated from the First Moscow Gymnasium with a gold medal and entered Moscow University where he studied history and philosophy under Sir Paul Vinogradoff.
-In 1886, he moved to Berlin University to study Roman law and economics under Theodor Mommsen.
-During his stay in Germany, he absorbed the thought of Friedrich Nietzsche and German Romantics, notably Novalis and Friedrich Hölderlin.
+Born in Moscow, Ivanov lost his father, a minor civil servant, when he was only five years old and was subsequently raised within the Russian Orthodox Church by his deeply religious mother.
+He graduated from the First Moscow Gymnasium with a gold medal and entered Moscow University where he studied history and philosophy under Sir Paul Vinogradoff.
+In 1886, he moved to Berlin University to study Classics, Roman law, and economics under Theodor Mommsen.
+During his stay in Imperial Germany, he absorbed the poetry and philosophy of German Romanticism, most notably as represented by Novalis, Friedrich Hölderlin, and Goethe.
+Ivanov's main passionate interest, however, was in researching the connection between the Greek religious cult of Dionysus and his worship during the Bacchanalia with the creation of the theatre of ancient Greece.